Pathway to Licensure for International Medical Graduates via a Practice Ready Assessment – Family Medicine

 Practice Ready Assessment Recommendation

-The Registration Committee of the College will review the reports from the Recommendations Committee of the NSPRAP to determine one of the following:
+The Registrar of the College will review the reports from the Recommendations Committee of the NSPRAP to determine one of the following:

 - The physician has demonstrated the competencies necessary for Defined licensure, with or without conditions and restrictions on the licence.